scipy-conference/scipy_proceedings/papers/elizabeth_seiver/seivpacbassi.rst

 The researcher can avoid using SQL queries by using the included Object-relational mapping (ORM) models.
 The ORM library used is *peewee*.
 A file with sample queries is stored in the repository with the name of allofplos/dbtoorm.py.
-In this file, there is a part that defines all Python classes that corresponds to the SQLite Database.
-These classes definition are from the begining of the file until the comment marked as ``# End of ORM classes creation.``
+Part of this file defines all Python classes that corresponds to the SQLite Database.
+These class definitions are from the beginning of the file until the comment marked as ``# End of ORM classes creation.``

-After this comment, there is an example on how to built a query.
-The following query is the *peewee* compatible syntax that construct the same SQL query as outlined before:
+After this comment, there is an example of how to build a query.
+The following query is the *peewee* compatible syntax that constructs the same SQL query as outlined before:

 .. code-block:: python